 Interested parties can be persons who are democratically elected such as Councillors and Members of Parliament.
-Other than these however, this Authority will normally require written evidence that a person/body (e.g. an advocate/relative) 'represents' someone who either lives sufficiently close to the premises and likely to be affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
-A letter from one of these people, requesting representation, is sufficient.
+Other than these however, this Authority will normally require written evidence that a person/body (e.g. an advocate/relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the authorised activity/activities.
+A letter from one of these persons, requesting the representation is sufficient.

-If individuals wish to approach Councillors to ask them to represent their views, then care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.
-If there are any doubts, then please contact the Licensing Team.
-Where a Councillor represents an interested party, to avoid conflict of interests, that Councillor shall not be part of the Licensing Committee dealing with the licence application.
-If there are any doubts, Councillors will be asked to contact the Council's Democratic Services to gain further advice.
+If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.
+If there are any doubts then please contact the Licensing Team.
+Where a Councillor represents an interested party, in order to avoid conflict of interests, that Councillor shall not be part of the Licensing Committee dealing with the licence application.
+If there are any doubts, Councillors will be asked to contact the Council's Member Services to gain further advice.